 - Plan of Anesthesia Care

-- Assure the following ASA publications are considered when developing the office-based surgical practice's anesthesia policies and procedures: "Guidelines for Office-Based Anesthesia," "Practice Guidelines for Sedation and Analgesia by Non-Anesthesiologists" (if administered by surgeon, or surgeon supervises administration by non-anesthesiologists), "Guidelines for Preoperative Fasting," and "Standards of Basic Anesthetic Monitoring."
+- Assure the following ASA publications are considered when developing the office-based surgical practice's anesthesia policies and procedures: "Guidelines for Office-Based Anesthesia," "Practice Guidelines for Sedation and Analgesia by Non-Anesthesiologists" (if administered by the surgeon, or surgeon supervises administration by non-anesthesiologists), "Guidelines for Preoperative Fasting," and "Standards of Basic Anesthetic Monitoring."

-- Assure the necessary monitoring equipment, medications, and resuscitative capabilities are present, including correct size for pediatric or obese patients.
+- Assure the necessary monitoring equipment, medications, and resuscitative capabilities are present, including the correct size for pediatric or obese patients.

 - Assure in practice settings where a practitioner is required to supervise the administration of anesthesia by a CRNA, the supervising physician:

 - Assures an appropriate pre-anesthetic examination.

 - Is available for diagnosis, treatment and management of anesthesia-related complications or emergencies.

 - Assures the provision of indicated post-anesthesia care including:

 - Documented post-anesthesia evaluation includes respiratory function (rate; airway patency; oxygen saturation), cardiovascular function (pulse rate; blood pressure), mental status, temperature, pain, nausea and vomiting, and postoperative hydration.